stenvala/aws-cdk-legos/README.md

 Extremely basic hello world sample.
 AWS Lambda and API GW are created with CDK.

+### ts-lambda-to-lambda-with-iam

+Communicate from lambda to lambda with iam auth.

 ### ts-rest-api

 Rest API lambda with NodeJS and Express.